Samuel Nigro

-Art — endurance — and the education of attention.
+Art · endurance · and the education of attention.

-A stone, a break — then a place.
+A stone, a break, a place.

 A path and memory, meandering together.

-Written, walked, or run — embodied all.
+Run, walked, or written — embodied all.

 Portrait of Samuel Nigro wearing a red hat and gray shirt, standing in front of a green industrial door, sculptor and process-based artist interested in granite and public sculpture.